 - 1 cup mushrooms (or any veggies you'd like to add)

 - 1-2 cups chopped lettuce

-- ½ tsp of curry powder, plus more to taste
+- ½ tsp of curry powder (plus extra to taste)

 - ½ tsp of white vinegar